MaxEllsworth/EC530_Project/README.md

     save:
       '''
       Saves user object and all class variables in the user object's class.
-      The user class is defined by a meta object (a class that returns a class) in which the class variables are defined by the user template (json).
+      The user class is defined by a metaclass (a class that returns a class) in which the class variables are defined by the user template (json).
       The implication of this is that the user object can have whatever variables it likes, and the database save function will save them regardless.